iniactors/iniactors.github.io/README.en.md

     ```shell
     npm run dev
     ```
+- This website uses Vue 3
 - Basically, this website should use LTS version of Node.js.

 ## Deployment
 When you push to the `main` branch, GitHub Actions will automatically build the files and push them to `gh-pages` branch.
 Then, they’ll be deployed with GitHub Pages.

+## License
+Apache License 2.0（except for images and videos）